codementality/docker-for-drupal-development/docs/lessonfive.rst

 1: Create a custom Docker image for PHP
 #######################################

-Let's take a look at the PHP Information that is displayed by our website's index.php file currently.
+Let's take a look at the PHP information that is displayed by our website's index.php file.

 If you scan down the page you'll notice that the "official" php container is missing some key php extensions that are needed to be able to run a Drupal site: